 Comments made on social media

-Increasingly, comments and objections are posted onto social media web pages and online petitions.
-There are a wide variety of social media pages and groups of which the council is not necessarily aware (e.g. private Facebook groups) and it does not have the resources to monitor the activity on these sites.
-Comments and objections made in this way therefore will not be taken into account when formally considering all the representations made in response to an application, unless they have been formally submitted to the Council.
+Comments and objections made on social media platforms like Facebook will not be taken into account when formally considering all the representations made in response to an application, unless they have been formally submitted to the Council.

 Comments made on the Council’s own Twitter feed and Facebook page will be monitored but will not be taken as formal representations.